 Although you don’t have to choose a financial expert, it will be helpful if your agent has some knowledge about investments – enough to make decisions and communicate effectively with your financial adviser.
 A power of attorney should specify the type of authority you are granting, what you still want to control, and how long the power of attorney designation will last.

-Another tip is to talk to your broker or financial institution.
 Oftentimes, a brokerage firm will have its own power of attorney form or its own specific requirements.
-Also, power of attorney arrangements often terminate upon your death, so make sure you also have considered what will happen to your investment assets and other finances when you pass away.
+Also, power of attorney arrangements often terminate upon your death, so make sure you also have considered what will happen to your investment assets and other finances should you pass away.